Basic forces of nature physics

 Although we have been familiar with the basic forces and about some of the basic building blocks of the matter,but here we are going to study the modern concepts about both of these.

-What are the four basic or fundamental forces of nature?
+What are the four fundamental forces of nature?

 In nature there are four basic or fundamental forces of nature which are given below in the list: